-From: Permanent Representatives Committee (Part 1)
+From: General Secretariat of the Council

-To: Council
+To: Permanent Representatives Committee

-No. prev. doc.: 6138/23
+No. prev. doc.: 15693/23 REV 1

 No. Cion doc.: 14741/22 + ADD 4

 Subject: Proposal for a Regulation of the European Parliament and of the Council on data collection and sharing relating to short-term accommodation rental services and amending Regulation (EU) 2018/1724

-- General approach
+- Letter sent to the Chair of the European Parliament IMCO Committee